 – Subsidized housing

 – Other benefits based on need

-Victoria Ames, Esq., at ARTEMiS Law Firm has advanced experience with special needs cases, based on her own experiences raising children with special needs.
+ARTEMiS Law Firm attorneys has advanced experience with special needs cases, based on their own experiences raising children with special needs.
 The standard, cookie-cutter approach to a trust often isn’t enough when it comes to special needs trusts.
-Because of this, she dedicates special attention and time with these cases.
+Because of this, we dedicate special attention and time with these cases.

 Creating a trust in Arizona